top of page

 My grandfather was a self-taught man, a very intelligent person.
 He worked at IIT Kanpur and always encouraged me to pursue engineering.
 And though I had an interest in science, I realized that engineering wasn’t for me.

 By the time I was 17 or 18, I decided to pursue theater.
-It was something that called to me, and I realized I shouldn’t let it go.
+I just felt, I shouldn’t let it go.
 My father was incredibly supportive, and that’s how my journey into acting began.

 That’s such an interesting journey, Udit.
 Theatre had a big impact on you, even from a young age.
 But you didn’t just stop at theatre.
 You ventured into cinema as well.
 How was your transition into the film industry?